mit-dci/opencx/dextechsurvey.md

 ### NEX Whitepaper Review
 Their whitepaper is now off of their site, but luckily I had it downloaded so it's linked in the checklist.

+NEX does a good job in summing up the Decentralized Exchange space, tradeoffs, and earlier approaches.
+They point out that decentralized exchanges that place orderbooks directly on the blockchain run price-time priority matching redundantly across all machines on the network, and run very slowly as a result.
+Here are some of the points about decentralized exchange taken from the paper:
+ - On-chain orderbooks and matching contracts or matching validation logic is very slow and very redundant.
+ - Automated market maker smart contracts are also very slow and could lost money based on the amount of liquidity they provide
+ - Centralized matching is the most efficient option
+ - Cross-chain exchange is difficult to do since traders must find counterparties first
+ - Cross chain relays such as kyber network cannot operate on bitcoin, or any other cryptocurrency without turing-complete smart contracts, and requires a trusted oracle

+They then lay out their architecture, which is essentially a trusted matching engine and smart contracts on multiple chains.
+The matching engine is supposed to be deterministic and publicly verifiable.
+The cross chain exchange is done by the trusted matching engine, using the smart contracts on each chain, and orders must be signed by the user for orders to be placed.
+This is done through the smart contract.
+Withdrawal also happens with the smart contract, and that must be signed as well.
+These signatures and smart contracts are supposed to prevent the matching engine from making orders or withdrawing on the user's behalf, or doing anything that would decrease the balance of a user.

+This is one of the most thoughtful pieces of decentralized exchange research, since they fully recognize that the matching engine will have to be trusted, and count it as a trade-off.
+The efforts towards making the matching less centralized are also thoughtful.

 ### The Heart of Nash Article review and thoughts